Toronto Normal School: Transition to Toronto Teachers' College

 As it had almost a century before, turmoil again led to the eviction of the Normal School from its facilities.
-Due to the demands of the Second World War, the Normal School was forced to relocate to the former Earl Kitchener Public School at Pape and Mortimer Avenues in nearby East York in 1941.
-The model school was dissolved.
+Due to the demands of the Second World War, the Normal School was forced to relocate to the former Earl Kitchener Public School at Pape and Mortimer Avenues in nearby East York in 1941; the model school was dissolved.
 St. James Square became the No. 6 Initial Training Centre for the Royal Canadian Air Force, and a number of barracks and other auxiliary buildings were constructed on the site.

 After the war, the St. James Square property was given to the new Toronto Training and Re-establishment Institute in 1945, a joint-venture of the federal and provincial governments to train ex-servicemen and women.
 The institute became the Ryerson Institute of Technology in 1948, and would ultimately become today's Toronto Metropolitan University.
 The Normal School building was renamed Ryerson Hall in 1948, with the founding of the Ryerson Institute.
 The beginnings of the new institution were inauspicious: one local media report described the new Ryerson Institute as consisting of "a dirty, old three-storey building the Normal School building surrounded by asbestos-sided shacks the war-time buildings."

-Meanwhile, the new Toronto Teachers' College (formerly the Normal School) moved into a facility at Carlaw and Mortimer Avenue (now the Centennial College Story Arts Centre) in East York in 1955.
-With the move the Model School was dissolved with the creation of the Ontario Institute for Studies in Education (OISE).
-The Toronto Teachers' College was absorbed into the new Ontario Teacher Education College in 1974.
-This college granted a post graduate degree and was the only government college left in Ontario.
-In 1979, the Ontario Teacher Education College was closed by the Ministry of Education and ceased to exist, merging into the Faculty of Education at the University of Toronto which eventually merged with the Ontario Institute for Studies in Education.
+The Normal School was renamed the Toronto Teachers' College in 1953 and moved, in 1955, to a facility at 951 Carlaw Avenue in East York, now the site of the Centennial College Story Arts Centre.

+In the 1960s and 1970s, Ontario phased out standalone teachers' colleges and integrated teacher education into universities.